onofrebg/imoova-better-notifier/README.md

 - Automatic retry mechanisms

 ### Alive Messages
-- Sends weekly "still alive" messages when no new offers are found
+- Sends configurable "still alive" messages when no new offers are found (default: every 7 days)
+- Configurable via `heartbeat_days` in config.json or `HEARTBEAT_DAYS` environment variable
 - Helps confirm the bot is still running and monitoring

 ## Disclaimer ⚠️